Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Amplitudes for massless planar theory

-For the construction of Stokes polytopes, it is important to define the notion of compatibility of a quadrangulation with the reference quadrangulation.
+For the construction of Stokes polytopes, it is important to define the notion of compatibility of a quadrangulation with a reference quadrangulation.
 This follows from the notion of compatibility of a diagonal with the reference quadrangulation and is given in detail in \cite{3,4}.
 The vertices of a Stokes polytopes with reference quadrangulation $Q$ are the quadrangulations which are compatible with $Q$ (figure \ref{fig:2}).
-A key result from \cite{3} is that the construction of Stokes polytopes depends on the reference quadrangulation chosen and different reference quadrangulations give different Stokes polytopes denoted by $\mathcal{S}_n^Q$.
+A key result from \cite{3} is that the construction of Stokes polytopes of a given dimension depends on the chosen reference quadrangulation $Q$, and different reference quadrangulations correspond to distinct Stokes polytopes denoted by $\mathcal{S}_n^Q$.

-For a given quadrangulation $Q$ of an $n$-gon, the $Q$ dependent planar scattering form is given as
+For a given quadrangulation $Q$ of an $n$-gon, the $Q$-dependent planar scattering form is given as

 where $\sigma(\text{flip})= \pm 1$.
 A single quadrangulation does not capture the contributions from all the $\phi^4$ propagators.